Rabbitminers/Pudding/README.md

 ### From Github Releases (Recommended)

-This repository includes prebuilt releases of Pudding for Android see the releases tab on the right hand side for a list of available versions.
+This repository includes prebuilt releases of Pudding for Android see the releases tab (on desktop this on the right hand side, on mobile see the bottom of the page) for a list of available versions.

 ### Building from source